Nicopolis ad Istrum: History

 Trajan clearly intended it to become a magnificent city which is gradually being verified.
-The monumental character of the city however dates mainly to Hadrian and Antoninus Pius (138-161) and inscriptions found are no earlier than 136 when the name Ulpia Nicopolis ad Istrum was in use.
+The monumental character of the city however dates mainly to Hadrian and Antoninus Pius (138–161) and inscriptions found are no earlier than 136 when the name Ulpia Nicopolis ad Istrum was in use.
 The new agora included a monumental ionic stoa and a sumptuous hall of unknown function.

 The city was ransacked by the Costoboci in 170-171, a tribe from today’s Western Ukraine, shortly after which the city walls were built.
 Many buildings were excluded from the walled area from this time.

-The city prospered again in the 2nd and 3rd centuries under the Severan dynasty (193-235).
-In 193 the city endowed Septimius Severus, then still pretender to the throne, with 700000 denarii (a fortune at the time) for which a copy of the letter of thanks to the city from the emperor, after he succeeded, is recorded in an inscription.
-He made several visits to the city subsequently.
+The city prospered again in the 2nd and 3rd centuries under the Severan dynasty (193–235).
+In 198 CE, Septimius Severus and Caracalla sent a letter to the city, thanking its leaders and inhabitants for their festival celebrating the emperors' victory over the Parthians and for sending a substantial monetary gift.
+This gesture may have been aimed at gaining favor and securing additional privileges, such as the status of neokoros.

-However from about 212 the honorary title Ulpia was no longer used in public inscriptions which is believed to be a result of Caracalla's displeasure with the city after his visit there in 211-212.
+However from about 212 the honorary title Ulpia was no longer used in public inscriptions which is believed to be a result of Caracalla's displeasure with the city after his visit there in 211–212.
 Caracalla closed the mint and it lost its status of civitas stipendaria as well as its economic prosperity.
 After his death the city organised games for the new emperor and as a result it seems that the city regained its civic status, though not its full name, and re-opened the mint, issuing coins bearing images of its public buildings.

 In 250 near the city, emperor Decius defeated the Goths under Cniva at the Battle of Nicopolis ad Istrum.

-Nicopolis grew further as a major urban centre under Emperor Diocletian's (284-305) reforms.
+Nicopolis grew further as a major urban centre under Emperor Diocletian's (284–305) reforms.
 Nevertheless at least the north wing of the agora was damaged during the 3rd century.

 Under Constantine from 306 the damaged northern agora buildings were replaced by two built with opus mixtum masonry, divided into three aisles by rows of large pillars, which may well have been horrea (warehouses), given that other nearby cities (e.g. Tropaeum and Zaldapa) also received horrea rather than basilicas in the same period.
 These horrea probably formed part of the large supply network for the Danube army helped by building a large number of horrea in the late 3rd and early 4th centuries.